kubernetes/kops/docs/terraform.md

 # editor opens, make your changes ...
 ```

 Then output your changes/edits to kops cluster state into the Terraform files.
-Run `kops update` with `--target` and `--out` parameters:
+Run `kops update` with `--target`, `--out` and `--yes` parameters:

 ```
 $ kops update cluster \
   --name=kubernetes.mydomain.com \
   --state=s3://mycompany.kubernetes \
   --out=. \
-  --target=terraform
+  --target=terraform \
+  --yes
 ```

 Then apply your changes after previewing what changes will be applied: